ericwrobinson/magic-pie-copy-rjs/src/pages/index.md

   service1Title: Websites
 why:
   title: Who?
 What?
 How?
-  subtitle: "Here's the trick: The Magic Pie Copywriting Company is really just
+  subtitle: "Here's the trick: Magic Pie Copywriting is really just one guy, a
-    one guy, a freelance copywriter.
+    freelance copywriter.
 But don't feel deceived!
 He usually works with a graphic designer and web developer, too."
   buttonTitle: meet the team
 ---